 Hitchcock covers the making of Psycho fairly well.
-There are not as far as I am able to ascertain any points where the film departs from the historical record and creates its own version of events as say was the case with a similar director biopic like Ed Wood (1994).
+There are not, as far as I am able to ascertain, any points where the film departs from the historical record and creates its own version of events as say was the case with a similar director biopic like Ed Wood (1994).
 Scarlett Johansson seems maybe a little soon slim and not voluptuous enough for the role of Janet Leigh but everyone else steps into their roles and nails the part just the way you would expect them to.
-There are a few places where the film not so much rewrites but skips over things.
+Certainly, there are a few places where the film not so much rewrites but skips over things.
 While the deal for financing the film is correct, it was somewhat more involved than Hitchcock simply putting up his house as collateral and signing a cheque.
 There is also no mention of how Hitchcock cut costs by employing a production crew from his tv series Alfred Hitchcock Presents (1955-62).
 The film also gives us the impression that Psycho was filmed on the Paramount lot when it was actually shot on the Universal lot (and where the Bates house remains one of the most visited tourist fixtures to this day).
 The scene where Hitchcock falls ill is blown up far more than is the case from the film we get the impression that he suffered something like a heart attack, whereas in real-life all that happened was that Hitchcock fell ill with a cold for three days.
 Also the end of the film in its feelgood upbeat lift tends to imply that Hitchcock abandoned his control of his actresses and realised his love for Alma, whereas in real-life he went onto terrorise Tippi Hedren throughout the shooting of The Birds (1963) and Marnie (1964), which was probably the most notorious of his efforts to control his leading ladies.
 (Hitchcock tends to be forgiving of Hitchcocks obsessiveness in this regard whereas other biographers have seen his fixations in a more sinister light).

 On the other hand, the attention to detail and trivia is magnificent.
 The script comes with a great many sly throwaway lines to the cinematically aware.
 The opening and closing of the film have Anthony Hopkins appearing just like in one of Hitchcocks introductory appearances for Alfred Hitchcock Presents and turning to break the fourth wall and address the audience direct.
 (There is an especially charming throwaway gag in the last shot with Hitchcock wondering what his next film is going to be).
-The script certainly makes some charged accusations that Hitchcock cast Anthony Perkins fully knowing that he led a closeted life as a gay man so that this would play into the role (in a scene that plays out on a marvellously written level of innuendo), that Josef Stefano obtained the script assignment when he mentioned to Hitchcock that he was visiting a psychologist to deal with mother fixations, or that Hitchcock had a peephole in his room that allowed him to spy in on Vera Miles dressing just like the similar peephole in the Psycho shower scene.
+The script certainly makes some charged accusations that Hitchcock cast Anthony Perkins fully knowing that he led a closeted life as a gay man so that this would play into the role (in a scene that contains a marvellously written level of innuendo), that Josef Stefano obtained the script assignment for the film when he mentioned to Hitchcock that he was visiting a psychologist to deal with mother fixations, or that Hitchcock had a peephole in his room that allowed him to spy in on Vera Miles dressing just like the similar peephole in the Psycho shower scene.

 What the script for Hitchcock does do particularly well is delve down into the psychological undercurrents of the various players in the Psycho story and show how each of these fed back into the film.
 Hitchcocks jealousy over feeling that Alma is having an affair and his eventual anger is played out in scenes where he is directing Scarlett Johanssons Janet Leigh and clearly enacting his own suppressed rage (as well as that against censors and studio heads).
 Maybe the only real quibble I would have here is that the film makes the irritating conclusion that a preoccupation with depicting horror and murder comes from a place where people are really wanting to do these things themselves this is the sort of pop psychology stereotyping of horror creators that is the equivalent of saying that watching acts of violence on a screen is going to inspire people to immediately go out and copy them in real life.
 (In reality, I would argue that most people who enjoy/create horror are well societally adjusted for the most part horror is merely a way of indulging the forbidden dark emotions that are habitually repressed by society and offer an alternative to the sanitised PG-rated world that the upholders of moral virtue insist should be the case).